awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.as.md

 The [`aws:ec2:instances`](command-options-general.md#command-options-general-ec2instances) namespace provides options related to your environment's instances, including Spot Instance management\.
 It complements [`aws:autoscaling:launchconfiguration`](command-options-general.md#command-options-general-autoscalinglaunchconfiguration) and [`aws:autoscaling:asg`](command-options-general.md#command-options-general-autoscalingasg)\.

+When you update your environment configuration and remove one or more instance types from the `InstanceTypes` option, Elastic Beanstalk terminates any Amazon EC2 instances running on any of the removed instance types\.
+Your environment's Auto Scaling group then launches new instances, as necessary to complete the desired capacity, using your current specified instance types\.

 The following [configuration file](ebextensions.md) example configures the Auto Scaling group to enable Spot Instance requests for your environment, with three possible instance types to use, at least one On\-Demand Instance as baseline capacity, and a sustained 33% of On\-Demand Instances for any additional capacity\.

 ```